PepsiCo goes Beyond Meat in new partnership

 The companies didn’t reveal what kinds of products they will make Tuesday, saying they’re still in development.

-But the collaboration, the largest of its size outside of the restaurant industry for Beyond Meat, sent its shares to their largest single-day gain since they began trading, jumping by more than $50 each to $209.17.
+But the collaboration sent Beyond Meat’s shares to their largest single-day gain since they began trading in 2019, jumping by more than $50 each to $209.17.

-Pepsi gets access to one of the leading plant-based meat companies as more people try to cut down on meat consumption and become more aware of how their food choices affect the environment.
+The join venture gives Pepsi access to one of the leading plant-based meat companies at a time when consumers are increasingly cutting back on meat consumption and looking for healthier, more sustainable foods.
+Beyond Meat’s burgers, sausages and chicken, which are made from pea protein, are sold worldwide, including at Starbucks in China and Pizza Hut in the U.S.

-Beyond Meat gets access to to Pepsi’s colossal distribution system and broad product line.
+Beyond Meat gets access to to Pepsi’s distribution system and broad product line.
 Pepsi, in addition to drinks, makes Fritos, Cheetos and Tostitos, as well as Matador beef jerky.

-Beyond Meat, which was founded in 2009, makes burgers and sausages from pea protein.
+It’s a shot in the arm for El Segundo, California-based Beyond Meat, which had been struggling to convince investors of its growth opportunities as competition increased.
+Beyond Meat shares plummeted in November after retail sales slowed and McDonald’s hinted that it might work with another supplier on a new plant-based burger for the U.S. market.

+Food companies are increasingly jumping into the plant-based space.
+In 2019, Chobani introduced coconut milk-based yogurt and Nestle brought out plant-based burgers and ground meat.
+Meat giant Tyson Foods, which used to own a stake in Beyond Meat, now has its own line of plant-based meats.

 Financial terms of the deal weren’t released.
 The joint venture will be managed through a new entity called The Planet Partnership.